jensstockhausen/TetheredCapture/README.md

 gphoto2 command line tool.
 Part of the gPhoto2 project, see: http://www.gphoto.org/ The grab script uses the display tool from the ImageMagick project, see http://www.imagemagick.org/

-Install bothon mac osx with macports, see: http://www.macports.org/
+Install both on mac osx with macports, see: http://www.macports.org/

 Scripts